History

 HI-274 The History of Gender and Sexuality in America

 The history of sexuality and gender in America.
 Includes investigations of lesbian and gay histories; transgender histories; attempts to regulate and define sexuality; practices of birth control; the intersections of race, class, and gender; the social construction of gender; and the challenges of doing hidden histories.
-[Applicable to the Women's, Gender, and Sexuality Studies Concentration.]
+Counts for Europe/US in the History major.
+[Applicable to the Women's, Gender, and Sexuality Studies Minor.]

 Every 2-3 years.
 3 Credits